kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

-The details of the algorithm from Xu and Jia :cite:`XU2012` and its implementation will be described here...
+The depth-aware motion deblurring algorithm was developed by Xu and Jia :cite:`XU2012`.
+This algorithm operates on a stereo image pair and processes the images with the steps described below.
+For improving the result the process is done a second time with the deblurred images from the first run as input for the second one.

 .. raw:: LaTex